 In a nutshell: Simple, honest, and dependable, the Cerato is an easy car to recommend to someone who isn’t after frills and gimmicks and just wants a good, reliable car.

-Full Disclosure: Kia Motors Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Kia Motors Australia for a week with a full tank of petrol.
 All additional fuel expenses were covered by the author.